pashtetusss777/rvx-magisk-rufusin/README.md

 <ul>
  <li>Support all present and future ReVanced and <a href="https://github.com/anddea/revanced-patches">ReVanced Extended</a> apps</li>
  <li> Can build Magisk modules and non-root APKs</li>
- <li> Updated daily with the latest versions of apps and patches</li>
  <li> Optimize APKs and modules for size</li>
  <li> Modules</li>
     <ul>